Sine and Cosine

 Triangle

-Opposite and adjacent values are relative to the angle θ and this angle depends on which of the two available angles is being considered.
+Opposite and adjacent are relative to the angle θ.
+This angle depends on which of the two angles you pick.

 Oscillations

-That's why physics uses these functions to describe the behavior of waves and oscillatory motion.
+That's why physics uses these functions to describe waves and motion.

 Inputs to Sine and Cosine Functions